 I’m not sure if I am a true vanilla lover but I do believe in the quote “Simple is the best”.
 Take a further meaning can I translate this quote into something like: Classics make it perfect?
 If yes, then vanilla flavor is my answer.
 When I am about to make a choice upon a flavor, I’ve usually picked vanilla.
 This flavor is like the most basic yet most important in all the cake land and as just told you, I love making this classic vanilla cake as a birthday cake so many times because it’s truly a crowd pleaser.

 THIS VANILLA CAKE IS VERSATILE

 More than that, I love this vanilla cake because it is also versatile.
 There are various ways to make this cake fancier: a layer cake, cupcakes, a loaf cake or even a mug cake.
-I made 2 layer 8-inch cake in this recipe and trust me; it looks simple but tastes truly amazing with whipped cream and fresh cranberries on top.
+I made 2 layer 8-inch cake in this recipe and trust me; it looks simple but tastes truly amazing.
 Well, there it goes to frosting.
 You can frost this vanilla cake with any type of frosting you like, either whipped cream frosting, cream cheese frosting or buttercream frosting.
 Chocolate ganache frosting?
 Definitely yes as we are all chocolate lovers!
 What shouldn’t go with vanilla?